 Welcome to Chef in Medicine!
 If you’re looking for a place to find trustworthy, evidence-based nutrition and health information combined with cooking tutorials so that you can create delicious, healthy food, you’ve come to the right place.
-I’m Michelle, the resident physician-chef at CIM and your expert guide on a journey to a happier, healthier life.
+Dr. Hauser is the physician-chef at CIM and your expert guide on a journey to a happier, healthier life.
 For too long, healthy food has gotten a bad rap.
 Here at CIM, we don’t tolerate bad-tasting food.
 Everything you’ll find here is unapologetically delicious AND healthy.
 Our goal is to help you learn about nutrition, health, and disease prevention while improving your cooking and kitchen time management skills, so that you can create healthy meals.
 At Chef in Medicine, you’ll find posts, articles, video tutorials and step-by-step recipes to get you started; cookbooks, eBooks and meal-planning tools are also in the works.

-Chef Michelle Hauser, MD, MS, MPA, FACLM
+Michelle Hauser, MD, MS, MPA, FACP, FACLM, DipABLM, Chef

 Want to learn from a Doctor who was also trained as Chef?